flowerinthenight/flowerinthenight.github.io/_posts/2016-02-25-apply-nanaco-point-card.md

 ---
 layout: post
-title: "How To Apply For A Nanaco Point Card"
+title: "How to apply for a Nanaco point card"
 location: "Japan"
 categories: ["Japan"]
 comments: true